rancher/rancher-docs/docs/pages-for-subheaders/istio.md

 :::caution

-If not done by this point, you must set the value `installer.releaseMirror.enabled=true` to allow for the upgrade.
+If you haven't already, set `installer.releaseMirror.enabled=true` to upgrade Istio.

 :::